pkmn/smogon/README.md

 </p>

 [`@pkmn`](https://pkmn.cc/@pkmn/)'s unofficial APIs for [Smogon](https://smogon.com)'s analysis,
-moveset and usage statistics data.
+moveset, and usage statistics data.

 **Smogon does not officially provide any API for third party developers**, and is at liberty to make breaking changes to its internal data representations at any point - this project attempts to